NermNermNerm/LocalizeFromSource/readme.md

 For the translator, you can see that we've given them context on exactly what the problem with the translation is and a pointer to the file on github so they can do further research into what else changed when the monster moved into the attic.
-For the mod owner, they no longer have to guess at what version of the translator was working with to give them confidence that the localization was actually done correctly.
-That confidence is underscored by build-time analysis that alerts us if, say the translator missed a new translation.
+For the mod owner, the built-from-commit and the analysis done when the package is ingested means they can be confident that the translation is complete.

 The next feature of this package is mainly of interest to mods that haven't been translated yet or expect to add a substantial amount of new code.
 Instead of localizing by taking